-- Britain was one of the last countries in Europe to create a national art academy.
-All the academies had a similar hierarchy of paintings that placed history painting at the top. - 1563, The first was the Academy of Fine Arts Florence, in 1563 which was created by Cosimo de'Medici and Vasari.
+- The first art academy was the Academy of Fine Arts Florence, which was created in 1563 by Cosimo de'Medici and Vasari.
 It was both the city guild and the artists of Cosimo's court.
-It emphasized 'Disegno' (design, line, drawing, planning, thoughtful) rather than 'colorito' (colour, emotional, direct, spontaneous) - Artemisia Gentileschi (1593-c.1656) was the first woman to be admitted in 1616, see Portrait as the Allegory of painting.
-The most accomplished painter of the generation after Caravaggio.
-She was the eldest child of Orazio Gentileschi and worked in his workshop.
-Orazio hired the painter Agostino Tassi to tutor his daughter privately. - Gentileschi used Cesar Ripa's Iconology, a widely used handbook of symbols, that specified Pittura (Painting) should be personified by a picture of a woman wearing a gold chain with a pendant mask for imitation, unruly locks for inspiration, a colourful gown for skill and a gagged mouth symbolising painting as mute poetry.
-The gag is absent but perhaps the painting itself signifies that women were never listened to as artists. - The dynamic pose is one of the most creative in all self-portraits.
+It emphasized 'Disegno' (design, line, drawing, planning, thoughtful) rather than 'colorito' (colour, emotional, direct, spontaneous), a distinction that pervades later art up to the nineteenth century. - Britain was one of the last countries in Europe to create a national art academy.
+The principal reason was that in most countries art was seen as a propaganda weapon used by governments, towns and wealthy people.
+In Britain the government never regarded art as important and the Royal Academy was only successful because it cost George III nothing as the admission charge to the annual exhibition covered all the costs. - I have selected a painting that is currently on display at Hampton Court Palace.
+It is by Artemisia Gentileschi (1593-c.1656) who was the first woman to be admitted to the Academy of Fine Arts Florence in 1616. - She was the most accomplished painter of her generation after Caravaggio but sadly she is known today for being raped by another artist.
+She was the eldest child of the painter Orazio Gentileschi and worked in his workshop.
+Orazio hired the painter Agostino Tassi (1578-1644) to tutor his daughter.
+Tassi was a minor painter who is best known today for raping Artemisia.
+In the ensuing 7-month rape trial, it was discovered that Tassi had planned to murder his wife, had committed incest with his sister-in-law and planned to steal some of Orazio's paintings.
+At the end of the trial Tassi was imprisoned for one years but his verdict was annulled and he was free in 1613.
+The most appalling aspect of the trial was that Artemisia was tortured using thumbscrews to verify her testimony. - For this painting it is likely that Artemisia used Cesar Ripa's Iconology, a widely used handbook of symbols, that specified Pittura (Painting) should be personified by a picture of a woman wearing a gold chain with a pendant mask for imitation, unruly locks for inspiration, a colourful gown for skill and a gagged mouth symbolising painting as mute poetry.
+The gag is absent but perhaps the painting itself signifies that women were never listened to as artists.

+- The dynamic pose is one of the most creative in all self-portraits.
 The remarkable thing about this work is that it shows her as a working artist getting dirty.
-Artists during and after the Renaissance were always keen to disassociate themselves from manual work as we shall see in the next but one slide.
+Artists during and after the Renaissance were always keen to disassociate themselves from manual work.
 It was concerned with status, artists wanted to emphasize the intellectual aspect of painting, the mathematics of perspective and the erudition of their classical scholarship rather than the manual work of putting paint on canvas.
-This is a profound message from Gentileschi. - The Academies were to do with protecting jobs and conveying status.
+This is a profound message from Gentileschi. - Key point: the British government has never subsidised or promoted art or design to the detriment of British industry.
+We shall see later how this policy restricted trade in the nineteenth century because of the lack of good designers.